What are the Keto Pros and Cons?

 Keto Flu:

-Another of the keto diet cons is the body may experience flu-like symptoms (fatigue, headache, nausea) when transitioning to ketosis.
+Another of the diet cons is the body may experience flu-like symptoms (fatigue, headache, nausea) when transitioning to ketosis.
+Experiencing the keto flu is often part of starting the diet.

 Kidney Stones: